Wawalag: Role in traditional culture

+Rituals and ceremonies

+The story of these ancestral beings forms the basis of sacred rituals that are widespread across Arnhem Land.
 The story of the sisters embody what the clans consider their religious law and it is traditionally told through paintings, sculptures, song and dance cycles.
 These sacred laws, also referred to as madayin, are specific to each clan and they are taught during three ceremonies.
 Because of the sacred nature of these rituals, there is a restricted access to them and a limited understanding of the knowledge shared during them.